top of page

 • Unpacking infidelity and facilitating recovery

-• Support with non-monogamous relationship structures (various forms of polyamory, open relationships, RA)
+• Support with non-monogamous relationship structures (various forms of consensual non-monogamy, polyamory, open relationships, relationship anarchy)

 Family Therapy